How about an April Fools Day science lesson?

 Once your kids have watched the second video, talk about the technology they just viewed.
 This will be a simple discussion if your children are younger, but if they are late elementary or above, ask them to take turns telling you something they learned about the process of making the April Fools Day penguin video.
-(This is basic narration– now you got in language arts.)
+(This is basic narration– now you have worked language arts into your science lesson.)

-If you want to extend the lesson, assign them to research, write a report or create an oral presentation about computer animation, or CGI (computer generated imagery.)
+If you want to extend the lesson, assign your middle school and above children to research, write a report, or create an oral presentation about computer animation, or CGI (computer-generated imagery.)